MN-Atthoriq/Data-Science-Project_HR-Analytics-Job-Change-of-Data-Scientist/README.md

 # How to run API in local

 After clone repository, use git bash and give the command "python -m uvicorn app.main:app --reload" to run fast api.

+# How to run App Dasboard

+After clone repository, use git bash and give the command "python -m streamlit run dashboard/dashboard.py " to run app.